-Score Points Score Point Descriptors 2 points The student creates a free-standing letter that is 6 inches tall and stands up.
-1 point The student carves a free-standing clay letter but it is not the correct size.
+Item Rubric Score Points Score Point Descriptors 2 points The student creates a form using at least two hand-building techniques.
+1 point The student creates a form using one hand-building technique.
 0 points The student is unable to perform the task, does not understand how - to complete the task, or unsuccessfully completes the task.